willgower/es410_autonomous_drone/README.md

 Repository to contain all of the code across 3 devices:

-Raspberry Pi
+Raspberry Pi - the on board companion computer
-- main.py
-- landing_vision.py
-- ground_communication.py
-- flight_controller.py
-- micro_controller.py
-- data_logger.py
-- recurring_timer.py
-- locations.txt

-Arduino
-- drone_uc.ino
+Arduino - the on board microcontroller

-Ground Control Station
+Ground Control Station - a laptop based on the ground
-- base_station.py
-- drone_communication.py

 # User Guide